isintron/Beads-coupled-protein-pull-down/README.md

 3. BrCN Coupling: A protocol for coupling target proteins to beads using BrCN-Sepharose for efficient binding.
 4. Dynabeads coupling: Detailed steps on activating and coupling proteins to Dynabeads using carboxyl groups for optimal binding efficiency.
 5. Embryo Collection and Lysis: Guidelines for the collection and lysis of *Drosophila* embryos.
-6. Pull-down Assay: The final step of protein-protein interaction analysis, utilizing the bead-bound fusion proteins to capture interacting partners.
+6. Pull-down Assay: The final step of protein-protein interaction analysis, utilizing the bead-bound proteins to capture interacting partners.

 While the embryo collection and lysis step is specifically designed for *Drosophila* embryos, the overall workflow is universal and adaptable to other systems for protein interaction studies.